 The term of our employment agreement with Dr. Paolini lasts until either the Company or Dr. Paolini terminates his employment by giving notice to the other party or his employment terminates due to his death.
 The employment agreement provides for a specified annual base salary, subject to change from time to time by the Company, and provides for the opportunity to earn a discretionary performance-based bonus at a specified target bonus opportunity.
 Dr. Paolini's 2019 base salary and target bonus are set forth above under "2019 Salaries" and "2019 Cash Incentive Compensation," respectively.
-In addition, if Dr. Paolini's employment with us is terminated as a result of his death or disability or without Cause, he will be entitled to receive (a) a lump sum payment that is equivalent to 9 months of his annual base salary (or, if the termination occurs during the 12 months following a change in control, a lump sum payment that is equivalent to 12 months of his annual base salary) plus \$16,500, (b) a prorated portion (or, if the termination occurs during the 12 months following a change in control, 100%) of his target bonus for the year of termination and (c) accelerated vesting of all of his then-unvested time-vesting equity that would have, absent termination, become vested within 12 months following termination (or, if the termination occurs during the 12 months following a change in control, full accelerated vesting of all of his then-unvested time-vesting equity).
+In addition, if Dr. Paolini's employment with us is terminated as a result of his death or disability or without Cause, he will be entitled to receive (a) a lump sum payment that is equivalent to 9 months of his annual base salary) (or, if the termination occurs during the 12 months following a change in control, a lump sum payment that is equivalent to 12 months of his annual base salary) plus \$16,500, (b) a prorated portion (or, if the termination occurs during the 12 months following a change in control, 100%) of his target bonus for the year of termination and (c) accelerated vesting of all of his then-unvested time-vesting equity).
 Dr. Paolini's right to receive these severance payments and benefits is subject to his execution and non-revocation of a release of claims for the benefit of the Company and his compliance with certain confidentiality obligations and restrictive covenants.